 but this is not true.
 The allergen responsible for the cat allergy is a protein

-which is found in the dander and saliva of cats.
+which is found in the dander (dried flakes of skin), saliva and urine of cats.
 The cat allergens become

 airborne as microscopic particles and these are breathed in by the allergy